Pitt football | Panthers with holes to fill on both sides of line

 It seems likely that Alexandre will get the nod at one of the defensive end positions.
 He’s the most experienced defensive end on the team after starting all 13 games in 2019, replacing Weaver who missed the season with an injury.
 Alexandre filled in for Weaver admirably, notching 10.5 tackles for loss, 5.5 sacks and a fumble recovery.
 He played in all 11 games in 2020, starting two, and posted 6.5 tackles for loss, three sacks and a fumble recovery.

 Morgan might have the edge over Baldonado for the other starting defensive end spot.
 He’s played in 27 games over three seasons at Pitt, including every game of the past two years.
-Morgan served as a reserve defensive end during that time and in the last two seasons, he’s compiled 11 TFLs and six sacks.
+Morgan served as a reserve defensive end during that time, and in the past two seasons, he’s compiled 11 TFLs and six sacks.

 Returning players Bam Brima, Nate Temple, Emmanuel Belgrave, and Sam Williams will provide depth at the position and be joined by four-star recruit Naquan Brown from Virginia Beach.